-Equipped with the latest GORE-TEX PACLITE Plus technology, the Zeta SL earns high marks in the water resistance metric, keeping us dry in a multitude of precipitation scenarios.
-We love the new zipper technology incorporated on the pockets, which eliminates the so-called "housing" that most zippers tend to tuck into.
+Equipped with the latest Gore-Tex Paclite Plus technology, the Zeta SL earns high marks in the water-resistance metric, keeping us dry in a multitude of precipitation scenarios.
+We love the new zipper technology incorporated in the pockets, which eliminates the so-called "housing" that most zippers tend to tuck into.
 Additionally, all the zippers are identical, which eliminates the awkward but typical three-different-zippers routine of most raincoats.
-The Zeta SL zippers are more streamlined for ease of use and remained highly water resistant throughout testing.
+The Zeta SL zippers are also more streamlined for ease of use and remained highly water-resistant throughout testing.

-The Zeta SL has gusseted underarms and the ever so soft fabric, which give it a slender look and comfortable feel.
+The Zeta SL has gusseted underarms, articulated elbows, and the ever so soft fabric, which gives it a slender look and comfortable feel.
 With fairly long arms to match those movement-friendly joints, this jacket has some of the best continuous coverage while you move.
-We are impressed by the overall comfort and fit of this jacket; its predecessor, the Beta SL, had a much slimmer fit that didn't allow for layering without sizing up, unlike the Zeta SL, which manages not to be too cumbersome while still looking delightful and having room for those much-needed layers (when the weather gets chilly).
-Arc'teryx is well known for the sleek look and design of their clothing; we appreciated the asymmetrical design of the jacket, with its longer back panel, giving plenty of coverage from the elements.
+We are impressed by the overall comfort and fit of this jacket; its predecessor, the Beta SL, had a much slimmer fit that didn't allow for layering without sizing up, unlike the Zeta SL, which manages not to be too cumbersome while still looking delightful and having room for those much-needed layers when the weather gets chilly.

-Although not an incredibly heavy jacket, the Zeta SL doesn't incorporate a stow pocket.
+Although not an incredibly heavy jacket, the Zeta doesn't incorporate a stow pocket.
 That said, when rolled into its hood, you can use the cinch to secure the jacket, giving it a little extra packability.
 If you tend to gravitate to the cram-it-in-the-bottom-of-the-bag style, the Arc'teryx is a rather stiff jacket that is less suited to being jammed in corners than some of its competitors.